Ephigenia/Ephigenia.github.io/_projects/2010-01-ditt-atlas.md

 agencies:
     - elementar
 tags:
+    - CD-ROM
+    - CMS
     - CSS
     - HTML
+    - Javascript
+    - MySQL
-    - CD-ROM
+    - PHP
     - Templates
-    - Java-Script
-    - CMS
 excerpt:
     Update of the atlas created some years ago.
 Design & template updates as well as some new features.
 ---